mgutz/nanoc3_blog/content/2010/01-15-getting_started_with_nanoc3_blog.html.md

 ## Deployment

 Transfer `output/*` to your hosted web server.
-If you are using rsync, then edit the settings in `config.yaml` and execute
+If use rsync, then edit the settings in `config.yaml` and execute

     % rake deploy:rsync